pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 ```

 >**Important**
-> Recommended way to install the Tanzu Supply chain is by using the beta `Authoring` TAP profile.
-Please refer to the [Installing with the 'authoring' profile](../how-to/installing-supply-chain/install-authoring-profile.hbs.md) documentation for installing TAP Authoring profile.
+> VMware recommend that you install the Tanzu Supply Chain using the beta `Authoring` profile.
+For more information, see [Installing with the 'authoring' profile](../how-to/installing-supply-chain/install-authoring-profile.hbs.md).

 ## Getting Started

-We now have a TAP `Authoring` profile cluster that has the Tanzu Supply Chain controller, Managed Resource Controller and Component packages installed on the cluster and we are ready to build our first SupplyChain.
+We now have an `Authoring` profile cluster that has the Tanzu Supply Chain controller, Managed Resource Controller, and Component packages installed on the cluster and we are ready to build our first SupplyChain.
 As a Platform Engineer, I want to know which components are available for me to use in my SupplyChain.
 I can do that by running the following command:

 ```console
 $ tanzu supplychain component list